-Cobra Electronics Corporation warrants that its CobraMarine VHF radio, and the component parts thereof, will be free of defects in workmanship and materials for a period of One (1) year from the date of first consumer purchase.
-This warranty may be enforced by the first consumer purchaser, provided that the product is used within the U.S.A.
+Cobra Electronics Corporation warrants that its CobraMarine VHF radio, and the component parts thereof, will be free of defects in workmanship and materials for a period of three (3) years from the date of first consumer purchase.
+This warranty may be enforced by the first consumer purchaser, provided that the product is utilized within the U.S.A.